 founded in 1993 as a 501(c)(3) non-profit corporation, is committed to assist the Library

 in achieving excellence and to develop business/community support through

 financial assistance for Library initiatives.

 The Cedar Park Public Library Foundation, founded in 1993 as a 501(c)(3) non-profit charity corporation, is committed to assist the Library in achieving excellence and to develop business/ community support through financial assistance for Library initiatives.

 The Foundation supports the annual summer reading program and enrichment programs for all ages, as well as technology solutions that enhance customer service to Library users.
 In 2017, 52,447 community members attended programs sponsored by the Foundation!

-Books for Babies is a project designed to encourage early literacy in Cedar Park by providing a new book, an invitation to get a library card, and literacy literature to each newborn baby in Cedar Park.
-The goal is to improve overall literacy in the community, and reduce the academic disparities between wealthier and low-income children.
+Books for Babies is a project designed to encourage early literacy in Cedar Park by providing a new book, an invitation to get a library card, and literacy literature to each newborn at Cedar Park Regional Medical Center.